Don't make the mistake of letting a diet kill sperm

 Why are sperm counts dropping?
 Is our diet killing sperm?

 No one knows why sperm counts are falling precipitously.
 Some say sperm are vanishing due to men resting laptops on their laps.
 Others blame the heat generated from cell phones sitting in pants pockets.
 Obesity is a likely factor.
 The doctor in me knows that the drop is likely due to a variety of factors.
 What we eat is always a culprit for any health problem.
 Accordingly, several studies suggest that consuming certain foods may harm sperm.
-The good news is that there are also foods that may improve sperm quality.
+The good news is that there are also foods that may increase sperm count.

-Five foods that decrease sperm health
+Five foods to avoid that may decrease sperm health and male fertility

 Before I discuss foods that can affect sperm health, it’s worth noting that most studies dealing with nutrition aren’t set up to show that eating particular foods cause disease; most studies are only set up to show associations, not causes.